CONNECT FOR LIFE

 Folkal

-Folkal works at the intersection of the arts, mental health, wellbeing and advocacy, through our evidence based therapeutic arts programs that centre around photography.
-We work with social service organisations that help under represented communities to improve mental health, reduce stigma and advocate for change.
+Folkal led by Director Natalie Hunfalvay works at the intersection of the arts, mental health, wellbeing and advocacy.
+We use photography as a tool for therapeutic work along with participatory design processes to address complex social problems by working closely with those who have lived experience.
+We work with schools, public health and social service organisations that help under represented communities to improve mental health, reduce stigma and advocate for change.
 For more information visit: www.folkal.com.au

-Director and Therapeutic Arts Practitioner Natalie Hunfalvay will lead the therapeutic photography component of the programs, and creative communication of the advocacy campaign.
-Natalie has worked for over 20 years in the photography and film industry and has postgraduate training in therapeutic arts.
-Having run dozens of programs in community groups and schools for a wide range of age groups and demographics she is well placed to lead the groups through this segment of the program.
+Natalie will lead the therapeutic photography component of the programs, along with the participatory design process.
+Natalie has worked for over 20 years in the photography and film industry and has postgraduate training in Social Work and Public Health.
+Having run dozens of programs in community groups and schools for a wide range of age groups and demographics she is well placed to lead the groups through the Connect For Life program.